Leading personal injury and medical negligence solicitors

 "Laxmi Patel of Boyes Turner is 'always very calm under pressure, very empathetic towards clients and very organised and thorough," according to commentators.
 She frequently appears in sophisticated matters before the SENDIST," - noted as an Associate to watch in Chambers 2017 (UK - wide).

 "Thank you so very much for everything – all your advice and hard work...in particular, your masterpiece mark-up of the proposed EHCP."

 Laxmi is a member of the Law Society and an active committee member of the Education Law Association (ELAS), for whom she leads talks on the SEN special interest group.
+In 2019 she was shorlisted for the Legal 500 Lawyer of the Year award.
 In the past she has volunteered as an education law advisor for the National Autistic Society (NAS).

 In her spare time, you’ll find Laxmi travelling – the further away, the better.
 She reads avidly, enjoys world cinema and spending time with her family.

 I really appreciated the friendly, efficient and supportive nature of the solicitor.